Management Accounting II

 - To understand how concepts and principles relate to the broader activities of the firm.

-- Students are able to understanding why costing is so important part of accounting and decision making and what it is used for.
+- Students are able to understand why costing is so important part of accounting and decision making and what it is used for.
 It introduces candidates to the basic divisions of costing and how to apply them in the costing methods and techniques organisations use.

 - Students could define basic principles of budgeting and budgetary control that enables and shapes how organisations create and preserve value.